-Another example worth mentioning in this section are kettlebells.
+Another example worth mentioning in this section would be kettlebells.

 Those iron bells are presented as a secret weapon of Soviet ninjas.

-An army of people who do humping motions with an iron bell in an attempt to build some of that Soviet ninja muscle.
+An army of people who do humping motions with an iron bell in an attempt to build Soviet ninja muscle.

-Bulking to build big muscles is the equivalent of buying more bricks in order to build a house faster.
+Bulking to build big muscles is the equivalent of buying more bricks to build a house faster.

-Therefore, when you are natural, and sometimes even when you are unnatural, bulking results in accumulation of material, not in faster progress.
+When you are natural, and sometimes even when you are unnatural, bulking results in an accumulation of material, not in a faster progress.
 Neither your house nor your muscles are built faster when you buy more building blocks.